 Billions of dollars are at state.
 Yet, frustratingly for many victims, there are few 3M trial updates about the status of the litigation or where we are in the current 3M trial.

-The purpose of the page is to get you up to speed on where we are in the 3M lawsuits as of October 12, 2021.
+The purpose of the page is to update you on the latest in the 3M lawsuits as of October 28, 2021.

 3M Earplug Lawsuits Are a Class Action MDL